Measles 101: What You Need To Know

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Dec 15, 2021.

 Is Measles Still a Risk in the US?

 A case of measles is only a plane flight away.
 In 2000, measles was declared eliminated from the U.S. However, in Dec, 2019 the CDC reported over 1,200 cases of measles over 3 dozen US states.
 This far surpasses the 2014 outbreak where 667 cases were reported during the entire year.
 In fact, the number of measles cases in 2019 were the highest since measles was eliminated in 2000.

 The majority of people who contract measles today are unvaccinated, often as a result of the "anti-vaccination" movement wrongly declaring vaccines as unsafe, or due to personal or religious beliefs.
 The measles vaccine is one of the most effective vaccines ever developed.
-The new COVID vaccine may prove to be a close second.

 - Most Americans are protected against measles through vaccination, but not all.
 Many people are misinformed that the measles vaccine is unsafe.
-And it's seems the gap is growing wider by the day.

 - If one person is contagious with the measles, 90% of those who come in contact with that person will get infected with the measles unless they are vaccinated.

 - When given appropriately, the required two doses of the MMR vaccine will prevent a case of measles 97% of the time.

 Measles, also known as rubeola, is a very contagious virus and is easily spread through the air when someone coughs or sneezes.
 One person who has measles may infect others when viral droplets spray into the air.
 The droplets can remain contagious on infected surfaces for up to 2 hours.

 - However, the measles vaccine is extremely effective and safe.